 In the UK, all professionals have the right to some protections.
 However, the difference between regular employees and independent contractors or self-employed professionals is significant.
 According to an article published by the accounting firm Crunch, self-employed professionals in the UK don’t have the right to the following:

-- The legal right to protection under your clients company’s internal disciplinary and grievance schemes.
+- The legal right to protection under your clients’ company internal disciplinary and grievance schemes.

 In spite of this, nontraditional workers in the UK still have some legal protections.
 For example, they are protected against discrimination and have the right to a safe and healthy work environment.
-Also, “Contractors working through employment agencies also have rights under the Conduct of Employment Agencies and Employment Business Regulations 2003.”
+Additionally, the accounting site Crunch reminds us that “contractors working through employment agencies also have rights under the Conduct of Employment Agencies and Employment Business Regulations 2003.”

 If you are a contractor in Germany, you have two options: the Freiberufler (Freelance/Self-Employed) Model, or an Employed Model supported by a company that holds an AÜG Licence.
 The following are the main features of the Freiberufler Model: